 "Students must apply for the Coop option during their first year of the BBA program and can proceed on their first Coop work placement after successful completion of 24 credits of BBA program requirements."

-To:
+To: "Students in the BBA program can apply for the Co-op option at any time and c

 "Students in the BBA program can apply for the Co-op option at any time and can proceed on their first Co-op work placement after successful completion of 24 credits of BBA program requirements."
+CARRIED

 Motion 9: Moved by C. Richardson, seconded by G. Phillips that Senate approve that the changes to the honours BBA program requirements be made as outlined in the attached document.
+CARRIED